-Pursuant to executive agreements in effect as of July 31, 2014, in the event that the employment of Messrs.
-Ryu, Polelle or Roza or Mses.
-Blasing or Ms. Hung are terminated without cause or such executive resigns for good reason (as defined in the applicable executive agreements) in the two month period prior to or 18 month period after, in the case of Mr. Ryu, and 12 month period after, in the case of Msesrs.
-Polelle and Roza and Mses.
-Blasing and Hung, a change in control, then in lieu of the severance described above, and subject to such executive officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to 1.5 times in the case of Mr. Ryu; one times in the case of Mr. Polelle and Mses.
-Blasing and Hung; and 0.5 times in the case of Mr. Roza, the sum of the executive officer's then current base salary and target bonus, or commission, as applicable, payable in a single lump sum, plus a monthly payment equal to our contribution towards health insurance for 18 months in the case of Mr. Ryu; 12 months in the case of Mr. Polelle and Mses.
-Blasing and Hung; and 6 months in the case of Mr. Roza.
-In addition, the vesting of all stock options, RSUs and other stock based awards held by Mr. Ryu, and any stock options and RSUs granted to Ms. Hung as of and prior to December 31, 2012, will immediately accelerate and become fully vested upon such termination.
-The vesting of all other stock options, RSUs and other stock based awards held by Ms. Hung will accelerate as if such executive officer had completed an additional 12 months of service with us.
-Similarly, the vesting of all stock options, RSUs and other stock based awards held by Messrs.
-Polelle and Roza and Ms. Blasing will accelerate as if such executive officer had completed an additional 12 months of service with us.
+Pursuant to the Executive Agreements entered into by each Named Executive Officer, in the event that the employment of a Named Executive Officer is terminated without cause or such executive resigns for good reason (as defined in the applicable executive agreements) in the two month period prior to or 12 month period after, a change in control, then in lieu of the severance described above, and subject to such executive officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to 1.5 times in the case of Mr. Ryu and one times in the case of Messrs.
+Hart, Kheirolomoom and Roza and Mses.
+Blasing Hung, the sum of the executive officer's then current base salary and target bonus, or commission, as applicable, payable in a single lump sum, plus either continued health insurance coverage or a lump sum cash payment equal to the monthly contributions that the Company would make to provide health insurance to such executive, in each case for 18 months for Mr. Ryu; and for 12 months for Messrs.
+Hart, Kheirolomoom and Roza and Mses.
+Blasing Hung.
+In addition, the vesting of all then-outstanding stock options, RSUs and other stock based awards held by the applicable Named Executive Officer will immediately accelerate and become fully vested upon such termination.

-The payments and benefits provided under the executive agreements in effect as of July 31, 2014, in connection with a change in control may not be eligible for a federal income tax deduction for the Company pursuant to Section 280G of the Code.
+The payments and benefits provided under the Executive Agreements in connection with a change in control may not be eligible for a federal income tax deduction for the Company pursuant to Section 280G of the Code.
 These payments and benefits also may be subject to an excise tax under Section 4999 of the Code.
-If the payments or benefits payable to Messrs.
-Ryu, Polelle, or Roza or Mses.
-Blasing or Hung in connection with a change in control would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.
+If the payments or benefits payable to the Named Executive Officers in connection with a change in control would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.

-Potential Payments Upon Termination or Change in Control
+Potential Payments upon Termination or Change in Control

-The table below reflects, as applicable, cash severance, equity acceleration and continuation of health benefits payable to our Named Executive Officers in connection with (1) the termination of his or her employment relationship without cause not in connection with a change in control, (2) upon a change in control of our Company and no termination of employment (assuming that all equity awards will be assumed or continued or substituted by the successor entity) and (3) upon an involuntary termination of employment (i.e., a termination without cause or resignation for good reason), in either case, within 2 months prior or within 18 or 12 months following, as applicable, a change in control, and assuming, in each case, that the applicable triggering event(s) occurred on July 31, 2014, and that all equity awards will be assumed or continued or substituted by the successor entity).
-Mr. Henrickson is not contractually entitled to any payments upon a termination or change in control of our Company.
+The table below reflects, as applicable, cash severance, equity acceleration and continuation of health benefits payable to our Named Executive Officers in connection with (1) the termination of his or her employment relationship without cause not in connection with a change in control, (2) upon a change in control of our Company and no termination of employment (assuming that all equity awards will be assumed or continued or substituted by the successor entity) and (3) upon an involuntary termination of employment (i.e., a termination without cause or resignation for good reason), in either case, within 2 months prior or within 18 or 12 months following, as applicable, a change in control, and assuming, in each case, that the applicable triggering event(s) occurred on July 31, 2015, and that all equity awards will be assumed or continued or substituted by the successor entity).
 See section titled "Post-Employment Compensation."